 Source of Water Supply: The District receives its water supply pursuant to the Paseo del Este Wholesale Potable Water Supply and Wastewater Treatment and Transportation Contract (the "Water Supply and Wastewater Agreement") between the Master District and EPWU.
 Pursuant to terms of the Water Supply and Wastewater Agreement, which expires in 2063, EPWU is obligated to provide wholesale water to meet the needs of the area served by the Master District, including land within the boundaries of the District.
 EPWU currently supplies water to the Master District facilities from its existing three million gallon elevated storage tank and 12.3 MGD booster pump station.
-The major components of the EPWU's system serving the Master District's water supply system will serve the anticipated 16,995 equivalent single-family connections and contractually up to 20,000 equivalent single-family connections committed to the Master District, of which 1,818 are allocated to the District.
-As of July 31, 2022, the Master District (as Master District) is serving approximately 8,850 active water connections across its entire service area, of which 311 are within the District (as a Participant District).
-According to the Engineer, the District's currently allocated water supply capacity (1,818 equivalent single family connections) is sufficient to serve the District at ultimate build-out.
+The major components of the EPWU's system serving the Master District's water supply system will serve the anticipated 16,995 equivalent single-family connections and contractually up to 20,000 equivalent single-family connections committed to the Master District, of which 1,468 are allocated to the District.
+As of August 31, 2022, the Master District is serving approximately 9,077 active water connections, of which 774 are within the District.
+According to the Engineer, the District's currently allocated water supply capacity (1,468 equivalent single family connections) is sufficient to serve the District at ultimate build-out.